DragonBlame/tpf-dragons-edition/WABBAJACK.md

 1. Open `Wabbajack.exe`.
 2. Click on `Browse Modlists` and download `The Phoenix Flavour - Dragon's Edition` from the gallery.
-3. Once the download is done, set the installation location again somewhere outside Windows related folders like _C:/Modlists/The Phoenix Flavour - Dragon's Edition_ or _C:/The Phoenix Flavour - Dragon's Edition_.
+3. Once the download is done, set the installation location again somewhere outside Windows related folders like _C:/Skyrim SE Modlists/The Phoenix Flavour - Dragon's Edition_ or _C:/The Phoenix Flavour - Dragon's Edition_.
 4. Point Wabbajack towards your download location.
 If you haven't downloaded any mods before, make a folder like _D:/Skyrim SE Mods_ or _D:/Skyrim/Mods_ and then point Wabbajack to it.
 5. Click the `Play` button.